gogojjh/aruco_ros/README.md

     d. $ cmake ..
     e. $ make
     f. $ sudo make install
-    The install location /usr/local should be remember for future use.
+    The install location /usr/local should be remembered for future use.

 3. Download an aruco marker/ April tag and print it.